Chrissy Teigen quits Twitter, saying it ‘no longer serves me as positively’

 The model and cookbook author earned than 13.7 million followers — and another 34.4 million on Instagram, where she remains — by sharing a mixture of cooking projects, sharp quips and (usually humorous) behind-the-scenes looks at her marriage with singer John Legend.

-“I always have a note in my pocket that says ‘john did it’ just in case I’m murdered because I don’t want to him remarry,” went one such classic, which she tagged with #truelove #tips.
+“I always have a note in my pocket that says ‘john did it’ just in case I’m murdered because I don’t want him to remarry,” went one such classic, which she tagged with “#truelove #tips.”

 “I didn’t shower all day then I finally did and a fly followed me all the way to the shower.
 John said I’m the kid from peanuts,” went another.